stewcop23/LinAlgExtras/README.md

 ## Important Notes

-We are taught if a transformation is "injective" or "surjective" (or bijective, but thats just both), these are seomtimes reffered to as "one-to-one" and "onto" respectively.
+We are taught if a transformation is "injective" or "surjective" (or bijective, but thats just both), these are sometimes refered to as "one-to-one" and "onto" respectively.

 We are taught the "Image" and "Kernel" of a linear transformation.
 In some of these resources, these are refered to as the "Column Space" and "Null Space" respectively.